shepitko/crud-api/Readme.md

 ## Simple CRUD API without frameworks
 Implemented base architecture/simple framework, users endpoint and test for it.
-Web server scaling on all CPU cores
+Web server can scaling on all CPU cores

 ### How to start
 - node version must be 16 LTS